How The Ketogenic Diet Reduced My ME/CFS Symptoms

 I have since also bought her latest book 'The PK Cookbook: go paleo-keto and get the best of both worlds'.
 You can read my thoughts on this book here.

-How did I transition?
+How Did I Transition?

-Some people choose to slowly lower their carb intake before going fully ketogenic, but I jumped into this new, very low carb, high fat way of life immediately.
-From a non-keto breakfast my mum went straight into keto for lunch and we didn’t look back (my family cooks for me as I’m not strong enough to cook yet).
+My transition to Keto was probably not the most commonly chosen route.
+Most people choose to slowly lower their carb intake before going fully ketogenic, but I jumped into this new, very low carb, high fat way of life immediately.
+From a non-keto breakfast my mum went straight into keto for lunch and we didn't look back (my family cooks for me as I'm not strong enough to cook yet).

 Turns out my body probably has trouble eliminating histamine and some foods contain higher histamine levels than others.
 I simply had to modify my personal food list and was prescribed antihistamines to help eliminate the crazy itching.